-6.2.1.2 Steps to Generate a JMS SAF Client Configuration File from a JMS Module
+7.2.1.2 Steps to Generate a JMS SAF Client Configuration File from a JMS Module

 Use the ClientSAFGenerate utility to generate a JMS SAF client configuration file from a JMS module configuration file in a WebLogic domain.
-You can also generate a configuration file from an existing JMS SAF client configuration file, as described in Section 6.2.1.3, "ClientSAFGenerate Utility Syntax."
+You can also generate a configuration file from an existing JMS SAF client configuration file, as described in Section 7.2.1.3, "ClientSAFGenerate Utility Syntax."

 Note: Running the ClientSAFGenerate utility on a client machine to generate a configuration file from an existing JMS SAF client configuration file requires using the wlfullclient.jar in the CLASSPATH instead of the thin JMS and JMS SAF clients.
-See Section 6.2.3, "Installing the JMS SAF Client JAR Files on Client Machines."
+See Section 7.2.3, "Installing the JMS SAF Client JAR Files on Client Machines."

-These steps demonstrate how to use the ClientSAFGenerate utility to generate a JMS SAF client configuration file from the examples-jms.xml module file bundled in WebLogic Server installations.
+To use the ClientSAFGenerate utility to generate a JMS SAF client configuration file from the examples-jms.xml module file bundled in WebLogic Server installations, complete the following steps: